 A method of LIC with slope adjustment is proposed, in which an adjustment parameter is used to update the LIC parameters similar to the slope adjustment of CCLM.
 The adjustment parameter is signalled for AMVP mode.
+Three contexts are used for the LIC flag.